yuoohmaths/MinimalCognition/README.md

-# SlimeMould
+# Minimal Model of Cognition
 This is the repository to maintain the code for the following paper "*A minimal model of cognition based on oscillatory and reinforcement processes*".

 ## Requirement